Why Eaton Vance Corp. (EV)’s Most Recent Report Reveals Some Hints About Its Future

 JP Morgan gave a rating of “Overweight” to EV, setting the target price at $50 in the report published on August 27th of the previous year.

-After a stumble in the market that brought EV to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -0.23% of loss for the given period.
+After a stumble in the market that brought EV to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 1.47% of gains for the given period.

 Insider Trading